2012 Australian motorcycle Grand Prix: MotoGP race report

 On lap six, the gap Stoner has to Lorenzo is +1.750 seconds.
 The group of four who was fighting for third has spread out a bit by now.

 Lap seven and the gap Stoner has to Lorenzo has increased to +1.983 seconds.
 James Ellison in the back crashed out of the race - rider is okay.

 On lap eight, no overtakes happened in the top six positions.
 The gaps are stable for now.

 Lap nine and the gap Stoner has to Lorenzo has increased even more - it is now +3.038 seconds.
 Third place Crutchlow has also opened up a gap to his Tech 3 teammate Dovizioso and it's now +1.050 seconds.
 Backmarker Colin Edwards has also retired from the race due to technical problems.

 On lap ten, the gap Stoner has to Lorenzo is more or less stable and sits at around +3.074 seconds.
 In sector one, the gap has decreased slightly to +2.996.
 Dovizioso and Bautista meanwhile are also fighting for fourth, the Spaniard shadowing Dovizioso to find a gap.
 In sector two, the gap has increased again to +3.224 seconds.
 In sector three, the gap increases slightly once more to +3.283 seconds.

 As Stoner crosses the line to start lap eleven, the gap he has to Lorenzo is more or less stable with +3.328 seconds.
-Further back, Bautista is still harassing Dovizioso and even further back Karel Abraham is sandwitched between the Factory Ducati pair of Valentino Rossi in seventh and Nicky Hayden in ninth.
+Further back, Bautista is still harassing Dovizioso and even further back Karel Abraham is sandwiched between the Factory Ducati pair of Valentino Rossi in seventh and Nicky Hayden in ninth.

 On lap twelve, Bautista finally makes his move at the Honda Corner, lunging down the inside of Dovizioso and snatching away fourth.
 This has allowed Bradl - who was a bit further back, to immediately close the gap and join the battle.

 Lap thirteen and Bradl also makes his move on Dovizioso, going up his inside at the fast Southern Loop (Turn 2) for fifth position.

 As the midfield trio of Bautista, Bradl and Dovizioso cross the line to begin lap fourteen - the halfway point of the race - the German uses his superior exit of Turn 12 to go alongside Bautista and move up into fourth before Doohan Corner.
 Dovizioso uses the situation to sneak up on Bautista at the Southern Loop by going up his inside and retaking fifth.
 However, the Italian goes slightly wide, allowing Bautista to retake the place.
 At the Honda Corner, Dovizioso tries again - this time successfully taking the place after he went up the inside of Bautista's San Carlo Gresini Honda.
 The gap Stoner has to Lorenzo meanwhile has increased to +4.127 seconds.